luci/luci-go/bisection/README.md

 npm test
 ```

-### Running GoFindit
+### Running LUCI Bisection
-In the root gofindit directory, run
+In the root bisection directory, run
 ```
 go run main.go -cloud-project chops-gofindit-dev
 ```

 This will start a web server running at http://localhost:8800.
 Navigate to this URL using your preferred browser.
-Once you "log in", the GoFindit frontend
+Once you "log in", the LUCI Bisection frontend
 should load.